modelingcovid/covidmodel/pages/about.md

 # About

 COVID-19 model is developed by a team at <a href="https://stripe.com">Stripe</a> to help combat the spread of the virus.
+The model Mathematica code is open-source and available on [Github](https://github.com/wbunting/covidmodel/blob/master/model/COVID-model.nb).

 ## Model